 Some moms struggle to express enough milk during a pumping session, especially when they are back to work and away from baby.
 Looking at pictures of your child can help with let down.
 You may find you are able to produce more milk by giving the illusion of proximity to your child.

 Store milk with ease.

-If you don’t have your own mini fridge in your classroom, use the staff fridge and protect your milk with a small cooler made for bottle sizes.
+If you don’t have your own mini-fridge in your classroom, use the staff fridge and protect your milk with a small cooler made for bottle sizes.
 Have your own lunch cooler?
-Don’t worry about buying something special.
+Don’t worry about buying anything special.
 Pack the bottles or bags carefully to carry home.
 If you do not have access to a fridge or freezer, drop in an ice pack to keep them safe for the day.

 Remember, fed is best.